My name is Shannon and I have a sweet tooth, or should I say had a sweet tooth!

-The “low-sugar” or “sugar-free” life never fully resonated with me until over a month ago, when I was researching about sugar and artificial sweeteners in chewing gum… and down the rabbit hole of internet searching I went, all about sugar and how crazy addicted many of us are without even realizing it (and how chewing gum contains sugar alcohols and chemicals/artificial sweeteners that can cause upset stomach/bloating… who knew!
+The “low sugar” or “sugar free” life never fully resonated with me until over a month ago, after researching about sugar and artificial sweeteners in chewing gum… and down the rabbit hole of internet searching I went, all about sugar and how crazy addicted many of us are without even realizing it (and how chewing gum contains sugar alcohols and chemicals/artificial sweeteners that can cause upset stomach/bloating… who knew!
 Gum is the last thing I would have linked to stomach issues).
-Not to mention, studies proving that sugar is the root cause of chronic illness from diabetes to migraines to cystic acne and obesity, it’s even been proven that sugar can feed cancer cells.
+Not to mention, studies proving that sugar is the root cause of chronic illness from diabetes to migraines to cystic acne and obesity.
+It’s even been proven that sugar can feed cancer cells.

 A typical day went something like this:

 - Cane sugar in my almond milk creamer for my coffee every morning- about 20g on average for one cup… eek!
 That’s A LOT of sugar to start your day with.
 Ugh, what I was thinking.